-During the annual campaign, state employees have the opportunity to make contributions to the charity or charities of their choice via a provided pledge card.
+During the annual campaign, state employees have the opportunity to make contributions to the charity or charities of their choice via an online pledge card (or a paper version requested from their agency coordinator).
 Through payroll deductions, employees may divide the annual contribution into smaller amounts which are deducted each pay period during the coming calendar year.
 While payroll deduction is the preferred method, contributions may also be made by check or money order.
-The pledge card filled out authorizing payroll deductions will be in effect until the end of the year or until revoked by you in writing.
+The pledge card filled out authorizing payroll deductions will be in effect until the end of the year or until revoked by you in writing, or you can opt in to a “continuous pledge” option where your donation is rolled over each year until revoked by you in writing.

 All donations, large or small, are welcomed and greatly appreciated!
 Fifty cents (.50) per pay period to each charity designated is the minimum contribution if you choose payroll deduction.
 We encourage you to consider the many needs in your community and make the most generous gift possible.

 Yes!
 You are encouraged to choose those charitable organizations you want to benefit from your contribution.
-Over 1,000 approved charitable organizations are participating in the MSECC this year.
+More than 600 approved charitable organizations are participating in the MSECC this year.

 There is no limit to how many charities you can donate to.
-Your pledge card has a space for you to designate contributions to up to eight charities.
-If you wish to designate to more than eight charities, please contact your coordinator for a “blank” pledge card.
-Simply write your name and additional charity codes in the spaces provided and attach to your “pre-printed” pledge card.
+The online pledge card will allow you to add as many charities as you wish.
+If you request a paper pledge card, it has a space for you to designate contributions to up to eight charities.
+If you wish to designate to more than eight charities, you may complete a second paper pledge card.

-Detailed information about all participating charitable organizations can be found under the charities section of this web-site.
-Should you choose not to designate to specific charities, your contribution will be allocated to all charitable organizations in the region printed on your pledge card.
+Detailed information about all participating charitable organizations can be found under the charities section of this website.
+Should you choose not to designate to specific charities, your contribution will be allocated to all charitable organizations in your region.

 You may choose to donate to the federation directly, benefiting all partner charities affiliated with that federation, or you may donate to a specific partner charity.